lokkhesh24/Ascent-Alert/README.markdown

    - The application will start on `http://127.0.0.1:5000`.

 7. **Access the Web Application**
-   - Open a web browser and navigate to `http://127.0.0.1:5000`.
+   - Open a web browser (preferably Chrome or Edge for voice input support) and navigate to `http://127.0.0.1:5000`.
    - View the loading page with a speedometer animation and driving tips, which redirects to the login page.
    - Log in with username: `admin`, password: `password123`, or register a new user via the "Sign Up" link.
-   - Explore the homepage, use the Safety Predictor, or view the Dashboard page with dataset visualizations.
+   - Explore the homepage, use the Safety Predictor to input values via voice or manually, or check the Dashboard page with dataset visualizations.

+8. **View Ghat Roads in 3D with Google Earth**
+   - On the Safety Predictor page, download the `ghat_roads.kml` file.
+   - Open Google Earth on your device (download for free at [earth.google.com](https://earth.google.com) or use the web version).
+   - Import the `ghat_roads.kml` file into Google Earth to view the ghat road locations in 3D with terrain and buildings.
+   - No payment or signup is required to use Google Earth for this purpose.

 ## Adding Images for Ghat Roads
 - The homepage displays 10 ghat roads, each with an image (`road1.jpg` to `road10.jpg`) in `static/images/`.